-The Nursing curriculum prepares entry-level nurses to provide direct client care in acute and extended care facilities.
+The Associate Degree Nursing curriculum prepares entry-level nurses to provide direct client care in acute and extended care facilities.
 The graduate is eligible to apply for the NCLEX (licensing examination) to become licensed as a Registered Nurse (RN).

 The length of the nursing program may vary from one to three years.
-LPNs may receive advanced placement and typically complete the nursing course work in two semesters.
+LPNs may receive advanced placement and typically complete the nursing course work in two semesters (LPN to RN).
 Students with no previous nursing course work usually complete the program in two years (four semesters).
 Prerequisite course work is required for admission into the two-year nursing program (contact the Admissions Office or the Nursing Department for more information on the nursing admission policy).
 A student may also opt to take the program over two-and-one-half or three years, allowing one or two semesters for prenursing and elective courses and time for extracurricular activities, employment or family responsibilities.
 Total hours required in the nursing program range from 71 to 76 depending on the student’s academic preparation and competencies.

 Required Program Courses: 56 hours (grade of C or better required):